lenora4321/git-sandbox/README.md

 # git-sandbox
-A place to get comfortable with giy
+A place to get comfortable with git.